 Token opens at 4pm from Wednesday – Friday and 1pm on Saturdays and Sundays.
 They take bookings for groups of 2-10 people for food, but there is no requirement to book if you are only going for drinks and games as they operate on a first come first serve basis.

 For foodies, the Dublin Tasting Trail will be an unforgettable afternoon.
 The whole tour lasts between two and three hours and during this time, you get to visit around seven different independent eateries in the city where you’ll also meet the people behind the establishment.

 As you enjoy your food, your guide will also share some information about the history and culture of the city.
 The tours do change so it’s something you can do more than once and each route is carefully curated to reflect the current food scene of the city and to incorporate both traditional Irish food with international and contemporary tastes.
 If you’re looking for things for couples to do, then definitely give the Dublin Tasting Trail a go!

 Dublin is a beautiful city from any angle but taking in its sites from the open sea is pretty special.

+Our next couple activity in Dublin is a cruise along Dublin Bay!
 Dublin Bay Cruises offer seven different routes seven days a week.
-You can sail form the city to Dun Laoghaire (or vice versa), Howth to Dun Laoghaire and more.
+You can sail from the city to Dun Laoghaire (or vice versa), Howth to Dun Laoghaire and more.
 Once on board, you’ll get to see everything from the Dublin Mountains to Joyce’s Martello Tower and everything in between.

 There are often special events on board, like wine and cheese cruises, so be sure to check the website before booking so you don’t miss out.